 - Smart (Can code, understands)

-- Teach me something
+- Teach me something you deeply understand

 - Get things done (wants to ship, owns it):

-- What matters to them
+- What matters to you

 - Tell me something hard you did.

 - EQ: (Not an asshole, Continuous Learning, Sees impact off his action, self aware o how eels)

 - Tell me a time you got in a fight

 - Tell me the hardest feedback you received.

 Do they prefer to hire only experienced folks?